-Mechanism of Action of TH
+Mechanism of action

-TH has been shown to be protective at critical cellular and vascular sites of cerebral injury following asphyxia.
-It acts by the following mechanisms to reduce the extent of brain injury:25
+TH has been shown to be protective at critical cellular and vascular sites of cerebral injury.
+It acts by the following mechanisms to reduce the extent of brain injury:

-- 1. Decreased cerebral metabolism and blood flow: Decrease in energy requirement and cerebral edema. - 2.
-Decreased brain lactic acid, glutamate, and nitric oxide concentrations: Less excitotoxic and oxidative injury. - 3.
-Inhibits protease activation, mitochondrial failure, free radical damage, lipid peroxidation: Less apoptosis and necrosis.
+- 1. Decreased cerebral metabolism and blood flow: Decrease in energy requirement and cerebral edema - 2.
+Decreased brain lactic acid, glutamate, and nitric oxide concentrations: Less excitotoxic and oxidative injury - 3.
+Inhibits protease activation, mitochondrial failure, free radical damage, lipid peroxidation: Less apoptosis and necrosis